-Education: Most school-aged children frequently remained at home because schools opened only intermittently due to strikes by teachers.
+Education: Most school-age children frequently remained at home because schools opened only intermittently due to teacher strikes.
+From March to October, children remained at home because of the COVID-19 pandemic.
+Public schools did not offer remote classes.

 Child Abuse: There are no laws regarding child abuse specifically.
-Violence against children was widespread but seldom reported to authorities.
+Violence against children was thought to be widespread but seldom reported to authorities.

-Early and Forced Marriage: The legal minimum age of marriage is 16 for both genders.
-Early and forced marriage occurred among all ethnic groups.
+Child, Early, and Forced Marriage: The legal minimum age of marriage is 16 for both genders.
+Child, early, and forced marriage occurred among all ethnic groups.
 Girls who fled arranged marriages often were trafficked into commercial sex.
 The buying and selling of child brides also occurred.
 There were no government efforts to mitigate the problems.
 According to UNICEF, 6 percent of all girls were married by age 15 and 24 percent by age 18.

-Sexual Exploitation of Children: There is a statutory rape law prohibiting sex with a person younger than age 16.
+Sexual Exploitation of Children: The minimum age for consensual sex is 18 for both boys and girls.
+A statutory rape law prohibits sex with a person younger than age 16.
 The rape law carries a penalty for conviction of two to 12 years in prison.
 The law also prohibits child pornography.
 The law criminalizes commercial sexual exploitation of children and prescribes penalties of three to 15 years' imprisonment and the confiscation of any proceeds from the crime.
 When pedophilia and sexual harassment were reported, police at times blamed victims.